soxueren/atsd/installation/aws-emr-s3.md

 ### Specify Initial Cluster Size

-Adjust EC2 instance types and the total instance count for the `RegionServers` group as appropriate.
+Adjust EC2 instance types and total instance count for the `RegionServers` group as appropriate.
 Review [AWS documentation](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs-launch-sample-cluster.html) for additional commands.

 The cluster size can be adjusted at runtime.